 Are You Making the Most of Your Effects Chain?!

 It’s a question we get here at PGS all the time: “What order should I put my new pedals in?
-Do I put my Mr. Black DoubleChorus before my Catalinbread Dirty Little Secret or after?!
+Do I put my Mr. Black DoubleChorus before my Catalinbread Dirty Little Secret or after?
 Help!”

 Compressor/Volume/Boost: The compressor has always been favored by guitarists at the beginning of the chain.
-Since compressors have a great affect on your approach, dynamics and sustain, placing it towards the front will ‘preserve the funk’ no matter the pedal combination.
+Since compressors have a great effect on the approach, dynamics and sustain, placing it towards the front will “preserve the funk” no matter the pedal combination.
 Volume pedals placed in the beginning react more like the guitar’s volume knob.
-It will reduce the amount of dirt to an overdrive or give you spacey volume swells before a delay.
+It will reduce the maximum amount of dirt of an overdrive or give you spacey volume swells before a delay.
 Volume pedals serve the role of a master volume when at the end of the pedalboard.
 The exact tone you have will be lowered as if turning down your amp.
 It’s always a good idea to still place it before delay/reverb to fade out gracefully.
 Last, a boost is commonly placed after a compressor to compensate for heavy compression or boost lower output pickups.
 If you have it setup to buffer, place it before your tuner to help those long cables.
 Of course, a boost will work virtually anywhere in your chain.
 Try one as a line driver, right before an amp, to make up for any tone sucker pedals.

 Finally… A Spot for Your Dirt:

 Distortion, overdrive and fuzz can be ‘safe’ in this position.
-But what about using multiple types, you say?
-Fuzz can be a fickle beast, especially germanium transistor pedals as they don’t have the headroom to take a hot signal.
+“But what about using multiple types,” you say?
+Fuzz can be a fickle beast, especially germanium-equipped pedals as they don’t have the headroom to take a hot signal.
 The result is usually a crispy sound that lacks the warmth and softer attack we love about fuzz.
 For this reason, I put my fuzz pedals first and then overdrive that sound.
-Here at PGS, I’ve stacked quite a few dirt pedals like the 3 Xotic Booster pedals.
-Three different overdrives placed in various order can produce some very unique sounds.
+Here at PGS, I’ve stacked quite a few dirt pedals; three different overdrives placed in various order can produce some very unique sounds.
 Again, there aren’t any wrong ways to connect them, just different.

 Delay/Reverb:As I mentioned earlier, flange and chorus could end up here since they are in the same family as delay.
 Whether it’s digital or analog, I haven’t found too many people that disagree with placing delay at the end of the board.
-It makes sure every nuance like a fast wah flutter or crazy flange oscillation will be repeated again and again…
+It makes sure every nuance like a fast wah flutter or crazy flange oscillation will be repeated again and again.

 Tremolo: Just like an amplifier’s trem circuit, you will most likely place tremolo at the end of your board.
 Some place it after delay but before reverb so the tremolo pulses always dominate any tempo coming from the delay repeats.
 It’s really up to you which sound you’re going for.
-For a machine gun stutter, you definitely want to put it dead last for a distinct on/off sound.
+For a machine-gun stutter, you definitely want to put it dead last for a distinct on-off sound.
 However, it doesn’t sound very organic to hear a chopping reverb signal, so keep that it mind.

 That’s my take on effects placement and it’s a general guideline that is made to be broken.
 I just slap Velcro on all my pedals so nothing is permanent.
-Sorry I didn’t get to Multi FX pedals, though the RP1000 has the right idea with their FX routing both before and after your preamp section.